Table of Contents Eliminate Duplicate or Redundant SaaS ApplicationsProactively Manage SaaS...

 Eliminate Duplicate or Redundant SaaS Applications

 SaaS applications for business teams are incredibly easy to purchase and easy to deploy – but also easy to forget.
-Coupled with the fact that SaaS ownership is frequently in the hands of teams or employees – and not centrally managed by IT – there’s also the potential for duplication or redundancy across the organization.
-According to IDC, more than 50% of all technology spending by businesses falls under line of business budgets, not IT.
+Coupled with the fact that SaaS ownership is frequently in the hands of business units, teams or employees – and not centrally managed by IT – there’s also the potential for duplication and redundancy across the organization.
+According to IDC, more than 50% of all technology spending by businesses falls within line of business budgets, not IT.

-When Zylo initially works with new customers, they often find they’ve underestimated their application inventory by two to three times.
-Much of this is comprised of duplicate applications, as well those with overlapping functionality.
-Cutting this application “fat” and eliminating applications frequently leads to significant cost savings.
+When Zylo initially works with new customers, we find that they often underestimate their application inventory by two to three times.
+Meaning they think they have 300 applications, but in reality have 600-900.
+Much of this inventory is comprised of duplicate applications (the same application with multiple subscriptions across the organization), as well those with overlapping functionality (redundant applications, apps that accomplish the same function).
+Cutting this SaaS application “fat” and eliminating applications frequently leads to significant cost savings for enterprises.

-To identify SaaS duplication, technology managers must engage in a discovery process to identify what applications are present across the organization.
-A SaaS management platform can speed this process.
+To identify SaaS these cost savings opportunities, technology managers must engage in a discovery process to identify what applications are present across the organization.
+A SaaS Management platform can speed this process.

 After every application has been identified and placed in a central system of record, value-focused teams can begin the collaborative process of eliminating applications that are no longer needed, consolidating applications to reduce overall spend (more on this later), and standardizing applications for specific business functions.